Jeff Hawkins: Neuroscience

 In 2002, after two decades of finding little interest from neuroscience institutions that he did not have a stake in, Hawkins founded the Redwood Neuroscience Institute in Menlo Park, California.

 In 2004, he co-authored On Intelligence with Sandra Blakeslee, laying out a theory on his "memory-prediction framework" of how the brain works.

 One of Hawkins' areas of interest is cortical columns.
 In 2016, he hypothesized that cortical columns did not capture just a sensation, but also the relative location of that sensation, in three dimensions rather than two (situated capture), in relation to what was around it.
 Hawkins explains, "When the brain builds a model of the world, everything has a location relative to everything else".

 In 2021, he published A Thousand Brains: A New Theory of Intelligence, a framework for intelligence and cortical computation.
 The book details the advances he and the Numenta team made in the development of their theory of how the brain understands the world and what it means to be intelligent.
 It also details how the "thousand brains" theory can affect machine intelligence, and how an understanding of the brain impacts the threats and opportunities facing humanity.
 It also offers a theory of what's missing in current AI.

 Board and institute memberships

 In 2003, Hawkins was elected as a member of the National Academy of Engineering "for the creation of the hand-held computing paradigm and the creation of the first commercially successful example of a hand-held computing device."
-He also serves on the Advisory Board of the Secular Coalition for America where he has advised on the acceptance and inclusion of nontheism in American life.
+He also served on the Advisory Board of the Secular Coalition for America where he has advised on the acceptance and inclusion of nontheism in American life.